josno/data-analytics-projects/README.md

 ## About Me

+Hi, my name is Joanne Senoren.
 I have a diverse background spanning full-stack web development, education, and media strategy.
 Through all of my experiences, data has been a consistent thread.
 From designing and building databases and APIs for efficient data handling in development, to using data for storytelling and simplifying complex ideas in education, to analyzing KPIs and identifying patterns for optimization in media strategy, data has always been central to my work.
 This program has expanded my data analysis foundations such as introducing me to machine learning.

 ## Project Summaries